Maze-lol/Facebook_Clone/README.md

 ﻿# facebook_clone

-In this repo, i made a fcabook clone with limited feature like creating post, getting post and authentications.
+In this repo, i made a mobile application facebook clone with limited feature like creating post, getting post and authentications.
+Front is done in react native
-The backend is done in Django with database of PostgreSQL
+The backend is done in Django with database of PostgreSQL.